Nuclear binding, correlations, and the $A$-dependence of the EMC effect

 The correlation of the slopes with the nucleon removal energy has been investigated using values of $\langle E_A \rangle$ resulting from state-of-the-art quantum many-body calculations, based on realistic models of nuclear dynamics.~\\

 \paragraph*{Determination of $\langle E_A \rangle$} Removing a nucleon of momentum ${\bf p}$ from a nucleus of mass number $A$ leaves the residual $(A-1)$-nucleon system in a state $| {\mathcal R} \rangle$ which is not, in general, an eigenstate of the Hamiltonian.
 Its energy\textemdash given by $E_{\mathcal R} \approx M_{\mathcal R} = M_{A} - m + E_A$ in the ${\bf p}^2/M^2_{\mathcal R} \to 0$ limit\textemdash is distributed according to the nuclear spectral function, which describes the probability to find a nucleon with removal energy $E_A$~\cite{Pke,Green}.
-Electron-nucleus scattering experiments have provided compelling evidence that SRC, leading to the excitation of two-particle\textendash two-hole states, are associated with the appearance of high-energy contributions, pushing $\langle E_A \rangle$ much beyond the predictions of the nuclear shell model~\cite{RMP}.
+Electron-nucleus scattering experiments have provided convincing evidence that SRC in the target ground state, leading to the excitation of two-particle\textendash two-hole states, are associated with the appearance of high-energy contributions, pushing $\langle E_A \rangle$ much beyond the predictions of the nuclear shell model~\cite{RMP}.

 In principle, $\langle E_A \rangle$ should be obtained from the target spectral function, the determination of which involves non trivial difficulties.
 The available models are mostly based on a combination of electron-nucleus scattering data and results of theoretical nuclear matter calculations~\cite{Benhar94,Ankowski}.
-While being adequate to describe a large set of measured inclusive cross sections, however, the spectral functions obtained from this approach are limited by both the kinematic range and precision of the input data and the complexity of calculations involving continuum states.
+While being adequate to describe a large set of measured inclusive cross sections, however, the spectral functions obtained from this approach are limited by both the kinematic range and precision of the input data and the complexity of many-body calculations involving continuum states.

-More precise estimates of the average nucleon removal energy can be derived from the Galitskii--Migdal--Koltun sum rule~\cite{Harada,Koltun}, allowing one to write $\langle E_A \rangle$ in terms of ground-state expectation values which can be accurately computed using quantum Monte Carlo (QMC) techniques.
+More precise estimates of the average nucleon removal energy can be derived from the Galitskii--Migdal--Koltun sum rule~\cite{Koltun,Harada}, allowing one to write $\langle E_A \rangle$ in terms of ground-state expectation values which can be accurately computed using quantum Monte Carlo (QMC) techniques.
 For realistic Hamiltonian models, which include a potential describing irreducible three-nucleon $(3N)$ interactions, the resulting expression is